United States Department of Veterans Affairs Police: Current VA Police Weaponry

-Today, about 80 percent of Veterans Affairs Police carry the Sig Sauer P229 as their primary duty weapon; plain clothes officers (Chiefs, Deputy Chiefs, Detectives, and some physical Security Specialists) carry the smaller Sig Sauer P239.
-The other approximately 20 percent of VA Police carry the Beretta 92D as their primary duty weapon.
+Today, about 80 percent of Veterans Affairs Police carry the SIG Sauer P229 as their primary duty weapon; plain clothes officers (chiefs, deputy chiefs, detectives, and some physical security specialists) carry the smaller SIG Sauer P239.
+The other approximately 20 percent of VA police carry the Beretta 92D as their primary duty weapon.
+The Veterans Affairs Police are in the process of transitioning to the SIG Sauer P320X Full-size with red dot optics and weapon mounted flashlight as their primary duty weapon for uniformed officers.
+Plain clothes officers will transition to the SIG Sauer P320X-Carry with red dot optics.

-Additionally, all VA Police Officers are required to be trained and qualified on the authorized Long Gun (rifle).
-The following specifications are required for the Long Gun: M-4 platform, 11.5 inch short barrel configuration, .223/5.56 mm caliber, with collapsible stock, tactical mounting equipment, and sling.
+Additionally, all VA police officers are required to be trained and qualified on the authorized long gun (rifle).
+The following specifications are required for the long gun: M4 carbine, 11.5 inch short barrel configuration, .223/5.56 mm caliber, with collapsible stock, tactical mounting equipment, and sling.
 Various tactical optical devices are also allowed.

-Many VA Police Departments have contracted with Windham Weaponry for their Long Guns.
-Longs Guns were added to the VA Police inventory in approximately 2016, in order to respond to increasing Active Threat incidents occurring nationwide.
+Many VA police departments have contracted with Windham Weaponry for their long guns.
+Long guns were added to the VA police inventory in approximately 2016, in order to respond to increasing active threat incidents occurring nationwide.

-VA Police also carry and are certified in the use of non-lethal weapons: Expandable Straight Baton (ESB) and Oleoresin Capsicum (OC) spray (pepper spray).
+VA police also carry and are certified in the use of non-lethal weapons: Expandable Straight Baton (ESB) and Oleoresin Capsicum (OC) spray (pepper spray).